Wildlife Stories

 Susie Spikol,

-The mourning cloak has a biochemical superpower that allows it to survive New Hampshire’s long, frigid, snowy cold season.
+The mourning cloak has a biochemical superpower that allows it to survive New Hampshire’s long, cold, snowy winters.

 Spring Is Not Canceled